 Internet sex crimes include solicitation for sex or sexual acts with minors, sexting, producing, trading or selling child pornography and falsifying information to commit a sex crime.
 This type of crime may be prosecuted under state and federal law and can carry a sentence of up to 30 years in prison and mandatory sex offender registration, even for first-time offenders.

 Prostitution is defined as the offer or acceptance to engage in sexual activity in exchange for money or property of economic value.
 Depending on whether it is a first or subsequent offense, conviction for this crime may result in fines of up to $10,000 and 18 months in prison.
 Additional penalties may be imposed if the crime involved a minor.

-At the Law Offices of Thomas J. Gosse, we are knowledgeable about all sex crimes and can help defend your rights, whatever charges you are facing.
+At the Law Office of Thomas J. Gosse, we are knowledgeable about all sex crimes and can help defend your rights, whatever charges you are facing.
 There are many other sex crime charges in New Jersey, including:

-If you have been charged with a sex crime, contact a Camden County criminal lawyer at the Law Offices of Thomas J. Gosse.
+If you have been charged with a sex crime, contact a Camden County criminal lawyer at the Law Office of Thomas J. Gosse.
 Our skilled legal team will investigate the allegations against you, negotiate with the prosecution to reduce or drop your charges, argue for pre-trial intervention or a court-supervised program when appropriate, and provide you with an aggressive defense in court.
 We represent those facing sex crime charges throughout South Jersey from our office in Haddon Heights, New Jersey.
 To schedule a confidential consultation, submit an online contact form or call us at 856-546-6600 or toll-free at 800-989-1575.